TOSIT-IO/tdp-lib/README.md

 ## Pre-requisites

-To use `tdp-lib`, ensure you have the following prerequisites:
+To use `tdp-lib` on your host, ensure you have the following prerequisites:

 - Python 3.9 or higher.
 Higher version are not guarantee to work, only 3.9 is tested.
 - A relational database management system (RDBMS), such as [PostgreSQL](https://www.postgresql.org/) or [SQLite](https://www.sqlite.org/index.html).